monalizadsg/100days-of-code-log/README.md

 **New thing(s) learned:** Slowly, I was able to finish the dropdown and start the budget in a week.
 I also do some mini tasks from my mentor like doing mock ups from time to time.

 ---

+### Day 65-67: October 1-3, Thursday-Saturday

+**Today's Objectives**:

+- Work on budget
+- Start learning next.js for the blog

+**New thing(s) learned:** I am starting to learn about next.js and it is kind of comfortable.
+I am excited because I am going to start my passion project which going to be my personal blog. :)

+---